Draggie306/CheatSheets/A level/source/Geography.md

 Currently, there are 90.8 million migrants in the USA.
 5% come from India and China, many are "persons of extraordinary ability" and are high-skill (Silicon Valley) wokers or have student visas from wealthy Asian families looking to be educated.
 Mexico though is by far the greatest contributor to the US migrant population with an over 28% share.

 Today, there are several key policies.
-However the **Immigation and Nationality Acts attempts to keep this number capped at 675,000 annually**.
+However the **Immigration and Nationality Acts attempts to keep this number capped at 675,000 annually**.
 - Green Card: open-door policy that allocates 50,000 visas anually at random to anyone that applies.
 It is a lottery system that promotes diversity.
 This gives a permanent residency card
-- Skills-based visas such as the H-1B, H-1A and O-1 allow 140,000 migants with skills deemed "valuable" and who are sponsored by a company every year to arrive.
-These are "aliens of extraordinary ability" and are highly educated, skillful, graduates and entrepreneurs who fuel innovation.
+- Skills-based visas such as the H-1B, H-1A and O-1 allow 140,000 migrants with skills deemed "valuable" and who are sponsored by a company every year to arrive.
+These are "aliens of extraordinary ability" and are highly educated, skilful, graduates and entrepreneurs who fuel innovation.
 - Family reunification: 226,000 people can be sponsored annually by lawful citizens to become permanent citizens.
 This is at risk with Trump-era policies and is viewed as the major source of challenges, so has a significant backlog.
-	- Histroically, amnesty has been given especially by Obama to allow illegal immigrant "dreamers" through policies such as DACA that protects children brought to the USA.
+	- Historically, amnesty has been given especially by Obama to allow illegal immigrant "dreamers" through policies such as DACA that protects children brought to the USA.
 This allows over a million people to have an education, work and live without fear of deportation
 - Refugees and humanitarian visas: the USA has historically taken in more refugees than the entire world, combined.
 This number changes annually but stays at around 45,000 per annum

 **Key Policies**